 A lawsuit in Small Claims Court begins when someone files a complaint.
 The complaint contains legal claims against you and a demand for money damages.
 A claim in Small Claims Court is limited to money damages, up to $6,000.
 The person who files the complaint is the plaintiff and the person being sued is the defendant.
 If you received a complaint and summons in the mail from the Small Claims Court then you have been sued and you are a defendant.
 The summons contains the date and time you must appear in court.
 You do not need to file anything before you appear in court.
-Please read 8.
-How do I prepare my case for trial?.
 If you do not appear in court on the date listed in the summons then you risk losing the case.
 Recent Magistrate Decisions are available to learn more about the small claims trial process.

 What if I cannot make it to my trial?
-(Continuances/Postponements) (back to top)
+(Continuance)

 If you cannot make it to court on your trial date, you may request a continuance.
-A continuance postpones the trial to a future date.
-Any party may obtain one continuance of the trial, for up to 30 days.
+A continuance reschedules the trial to a future date.
+Any party may request one continuance for up to 30 days.
 A written request for a continuance must be delivered to the Small Claims office at least 10 days before the trial date.

 To request a continuance, write the case number, names of the parties, and the date and time of the court trial in the request.
 You may mail the request to:

 Franklin County Municipal Court

 You may fax your request to 614-645-8465.
-If you do not file your request 10 days before the trial date, or if you want to continue the case for more than 30 days, or if you are making your second request for a continuance, you must request the continuance from the assigned magistrate.
-Generally, only in exceptional circumstances will a magistrate grant a second request to reschedule a case.
+If you do not file your request 10 days before the trial date, or if you want to continue the case for more than 30 days, or if you are making your second request for a continuance, the magistrate must grant your request.
+Generally, only in exceptional circumstances will magistrate grant a second request to reschedule a case.

 If you are a defendant and have a claim against the plaintiff, another defendant in the case, or a party that is not currently in the case, you may file either a counterclaim, a cross-claim, or a third-party complaint.